A broker’s price opinion is an unofficial assessment of a property’s market value based on expert judgment (that of your broker).

 11. What are the advantages of obtaining a broker’s opinion of value?

-The main advantage of getting a broker’s opinion of value is that it can provide a property owner with a reliable opinion of their property’s value.
+The main advantage of getting a broker’s opinion of value is that it can provide a property owner with a reliable and reasonably priced opinion of their property’s value.

 This value can be used to solicit investment capital and help them to understand the property asking price in a sale transaction.